Ebuube/Monty_language/README.md

 	* where `<file>` is the name of the file

 * If the file contains an invalid instruction, print the error message `L<line_number>: unknown instruction <opcode>`, followed by a new line, and exit with the status `EXIT_FAILURE`
-	* where is the line number where the instruction appears.
+	* where `line_number` is the line number where the instruction appears.
 	* Line numbers always start at 1

 * The monty program runs the byte codes line by line and stop if either: